kirenguyen/pepperQuestions/README.md

 ## Suggestions for next steps:
 - At the moment, audio files are pre-processed with standard spectral subtraction via a Praat script for noise cancellation; consider something more heavy-duty for noisier households
     - Noise cancellation
-- consider using a more dedicated voice activity detection library, like: https://github.com/wiseman/py-webrtcvad
+- Consider using a more dedicated voice activity detection library, like: https://github.com/wiseman/py-webrtcvad
     + This is currently the most-up-to-date VAD library, used in most modern browsers and is free for use.
+    + `web_rtc_vad.py` was written to be a sort of starting-point; you can see the pdfs to see how it currently performs.
 - Some quickly written example usages of a few other libraries that attempt to select speech can be found in `audio_splitting.py`
 - I suspect feature extraction from the last estimated syllable is far too naive, especially in noisy rooms or family-rooms.
 Speaker diarization and audio segmentation will be a key pre-processing step.
     + [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) may have some help with this